xJoshx/casumo-stuff/README.md

 ## How to build
   - `npm install stylus -g` - if you don't have Stylus installed, you should for compiling this project
+  - `npm install pug-cli -g` - call the pug to the work! :dog:
   - `npm install` - install dependencies
   - `pug src/modules/index.pug -o ./src/` - compile layout
   - `stylus src/stylus/main.styl -o src/css -m` - compile stylus, generating sourcemaps